A lot of people use typing as part of learning a language.

 4. Using your dominant hand again, write out the same 10 words right-to-left, or better yet, try writing at least one complete sentence using one or more of your new words.
 This will help avoid the drudgery and temptation of rote learning (it’s the ultimate paradox that as one of the most painful activities, we so often want to fall back on rote learning, isn’t it?)

 5. Using your non-dominant hand, write out your 10 words in the reverse order of the Memory Palace journey you created in normal, left-to-right fashion.
+If you don’t think you can master ambidextrousness, think again.

 6. Using your non-dominant hand, write out a sentence or phrase using one or more new words you’ve learned in right-to-left fashion.